readium/awesome-readium/README.md

 The Readium community has developed several industrial standards for publications:

 * [Web Publication Manifest](https://readium.org/webpub-manifest/) - specifies a JSON manifest format for distributing publications on the Web.
-* [Licensed Content Protection](https://readium.org/lcp-specs/) - specifies an interoperable DRM scheme for packaged publications.
+* [Licensed Content Protection](https://readium.org/lcp-specs/) or LCP - specifies an interoperable DRM scheme for packaged publications.
-* [License Status Document](https://readium.org/lsd-specs/) - specifies a JSON document and REST protocol that provides additional controls over a license.
+* [License Status Document](https://readium.org/lsd-specs/) or LSD - specifies a JSON document and REST protocol that provides additional controls over a DRM license.

+A separate list of LCP adopters is maintained by EDRLab [here](https://www.edrlab.org/readium-lcp/certified-apps-servers/).

 ## Documentation